 - Kecleon's Color Change Ability allows it to change its type to that of the attack that was just used against it, shuffling its Elemental Rock-Paper-Scissors weakness as well.
 Extra fun if you have a 'mon in your party with Dragon-type moves, as Dragon types are weak to attacks of the same type.

-- Now it gained Hidden Ability Protean, which changes its type to whatever move it's going to use, basically giving it STAB on everything.
-Froakie line also has this Ability as hidden one.
+- Now it gained the Hidden Ability Protean, which changes its type to whatever move it's going to use, basically giving it STAB on everything.
+The Froakie line also has this Ability as its Hidden one.

 - Shin Megami Tensei

 - Namatame's shadow does this.
 He is highly resistant (to the point of single digit damage) to all but one element, which he takes high damage from.
 The trick is that he is weak to the element he uses to attack).

 - This is also used for Nyx Avatar, the final boss and the Emperor/Empress Dual Boss Persona 3

 - Also used by the Bonus Boss, Elizabeth.
 She changes her persona every turn, which also changes the type of attacks that she nulls.